 experienced, felt as their ships and precious cargoes reached the sea.

 I am not sure how Christmas was celebrated on the Saracen, nor in Foochow, but Hart’s journal tells us that he spent an entertaining December evening with drunken sea captains and penned and sang a song to the tune of Auld Lang Syne.
 Who knew what 1855 would bring?
 The defeat of Russia in the Crimea?
 The end of the Taiping rebellion?
 A reward for missionary societies in a sudden and widespread acceptance of the Gospel?
-None of this seems to have concerned Hart in his evening of revelry and here are two verses and a chorus of a ditty we might call ‘Ningpofoo Lang Syne’, which you might try to sing to yourself before leaving this page.
+None of this seems to have concerned Hart in an evening of revelry and here are two verses and a chorus of his ditty, which we might call ‘Ningpofoo Lang Syne’,

 No evening walks with ladies fair, no squeezing of the waist,